Back to Tennessee

 What This Bill Does

-• Allows the court to skip the home study requirement when a child has been living in the home of their prospective adoptive parents for at least six months.
+• This bill expands the exception by allowing the court to also waive the home study requirement when a child has lived in the home of the prospective adoptive parents fo r at least six months.

 Limits and Unknowns